Prospero depressum: Description

 Each flower bears six pale, almost white segments (the combined petals and sepals) about 5.5 mm long and 2 mm wide, each with a greenish-brown ridge on the underside.
 The six have lance-shaped filaments about 3.6 mm long and 0.9 mm wide at the base, which are white at their base and faintly rose-coloured towards the tip.
-The ovoid is white, around 2.4 mm long and 1.4 mm wdie, topped by a approximately 2 mm long.
+The ovoid is white, around 2.4 mm long and 1.4 mm wide, topped by a approximately 2 mm long.
 After pollination, a spherical capsule roughly 3 mm in diameter forms, containing black seeds about 2.8 mm long and 1.5 mm wide.
 Chromosome studies show a diploid number of 2n=14.

 Taxonomy

 Prospero depressum is placed in the family Asparagaceae within the autumn-flowering genus Prospero, which was segregated from Scilla following morphological and cytological studies.
 It was one of six new species described by Franz Speta in 2000 after investigation of Cretan populations revealed clear distinctions in bulb size, tunic colour, root structure and chromosome number.
 The holotype (N. Böhling & W. Greuter 6921) was collected on 24 October 1997 from the sandy eastern shore of lake Omalos at about 1050 m elevation and is preserved at the Biologiezentrum Linz herbarium.